Superstring Perturbation Theory Revisited

 Although perturbative mass renormalization is heavily constrained for massless gauge fields, it is almost ubiquitous for massive string states.
 The only obvious exception is that in some models, massive BPS states are not subject to mass renormalization.

 This leads us to a problem that will place a significant restriction on what we can accomplish in the rest of this paper.
 As soon as there is mass renormalization, the usual conformal or superconformal framework of superstring perturbation theory does not work.
-The field theory approach to continuing the external momenta off-shell and searching for a pole does not have a known analog in string theory.
-We also do not have a satisfactory framework for string perturbation theory in the presence of quantum corrections to the BRST symmetry.
-These are closely related facts, since mass renormalization and quantum corrections to BRST symmetry are so closely related.
+It is necessary to go slightly off-shell in order to proceed.
+This can be done by endowing all Riemann surfaces or super Riemann surfaces with local parameters at punctures (in the super Riemann surface case, the analog of a local parameter is a local system of superconformal coordinates).
+This approach goes back to \cite{OldPolch,PN} and has been much developed recently for superstrings (in the language of picture-changing operators, not super Riemann surfaces); for example see \cite{Sen1,Sen2,Sen3,Sen4, Sen5,Sen6}.

-To avoid these difficulties, we will limit ourselves in the rest of this paper to studying the $S$-matrix of massless particles.
-Moreover we will consider only supersymmetric theories and more specifically only theories in which spacetime supersymmetry and general considerations of low energy field theory suffice to show that there is no mass renormalization in perturbation theory for any of the particles that are massless at tree level.
+However, in the present paper, to avoid an extra layer of complication, we prefer to avoid these issues.
+Therefore, we will limit ourselves in the rest of this paper to studying the $S$-matrix of massless particles.
+Moreover we will consider only supersymmetric theories and more specifically only theories in which spacetime supersymmetry and general considerations of low energy field theory suffice to show that in perturbation theory there is no spontaneous supersymmetry breaking and no mass renormalization for any of the particles that are massless at tree level.